User-Generated Content: The Secret to Authentic Branding

 Create a branded hashtag

-Users can share their experiences using a unique hashtag, allowing brands to track and engage with content.
-Encouraging customers to include the hashtag in their posts helps build a collection of authentic stories that can be shared across platforms.
+UGC creators can share their experiences using a unique hashtag, allowing brands to track and engage with content.

 Run UGC contests & challenges